JolyPab/ApoloWhatsapp/README.md

 ## Key Features

 -   **Modular Design**: Easy to understand, maintain, and extend.
--   **Lead Detection**: A dedicated module analyzes user intent to identify potential customers.
+-   **Lead Detection**: A dedicated module analyzes user intent to identify potential customers and forwards leads to a configured number.
+-   **Property Photos**: Image links in responses are automatically sent as WhatsApp images.
 -   **RAG (Retrieval-Augmented Generation)**: Uses a FAISS vector store to provide answers based on your specific property data.
 -   **Session Management**: Uses Redis to maintain conversation history and prevent processing duplicate messages.
 -   **Centralized Configuration**: All settings are managed in one place.